RwAoNrDdOsM/rwaon_talents/docs/README.md

   + *This staff was redesigned so as to be an area-control and damage over time weapon, as fits its theme, as opposed to direct damage.*

 #### Fireball Staff Charged Shot:
-+ Increase min radius by 10%
++ Decreased min radius by 10% from first build (Now the same as live)
 + Increase max radius by 20%
 + Increase overall damage by ~17%
 + Increase overcharge cost from 7 to 9
++ Modified Base Overcharge (~4.5 overcharge max to ~5.6 max from quick charges)
++ Increased Explosion Damage by 20%

   + *This was changed to reduce the “spamminess” that the staff currently experiences, without decreasing its overall damage output.*

+## Bug Fixes:
++ Fixed Killfeed